Cléo de Mérode: Biography

 In 1955, she published her autobiography, Le Ballet de ma vie (The Dance of My Life).

 In 1964, de Mérode was photographed by Cecil Beaton and featured in the 15 February 1964 issue of Vogue.

-De Mérode never married or had children, which has led some biographers to categorize her as a lesbian.
+de Mérode never married or had children, which has led some biographers to categorize her as a lesbian.
 Paul Klee, who personally knew de Mérode, called her "probably the most beautiful woman alive" and said she "seemed asexual" in a 1902 diary entry.
 The French novelist Félicien Champsaur reportedly became obsessed with de Mérode and proposed marriage to her multiple times.
 In her autobiography La ballet de ma vie, de Mérode claimed that she had only been involved with two men in her life.
 She was engaged to a French aristocrat for nearly ten years before he died of Typhoid fever in 1904, and she was the companion of the Spanish sculptor and diplomat Luis de Périnat, Marquis de Périnat from 1906 to 1919.
-He left her for Spanish Baroness Ana Maria Elío y Gaztelu, with whom he had a son. de Mérode was close friends with the musician Reynaldo Hahn, who she met when she was seventeen.
-She lived with her mother until her mother's death in 1899.
+He left her for Spanish Baroness Ana Maria Elío y Gaztelu, with whom he had a son.
+In an 1897 interview, de Mérode spoke of her engagement to her French aristocrat fiancé, saying, "I am going to get married.
+First, because the man seems good to me, and also because, you know, in France a woman is never independent until she is married.
+You see, I have my mother with me wherever I go.
+What would they think of me if I went about without a chaperone?
+Impossible.
+Do you think Monsieur whom I shall marry would be happy if he thought I were over here in this great country with no one but my little self to keep away the people that always follow me?
+No, no, no." In the same interview, she proclaimed that her greatest love was dance, remarking, "My soul is in my feet sometimes I think.
+I know the dance, I know the figure, but some way I forget it all and leave it to my feet.
+They know.
+They never make mistakes.
+How long shall I dance?
+As long as I live and can move about.
+I do not wish to be thought one of those women who will ever confess that they are passe.
+I never shall be, never." de Mérode was close friends with the musician Reynaldo Hahn, who she met when she was seventeen.
+She lived with her mother in an apartment in Paris until her mother's death in 1899.